Padel Ball in Play Rules: When Is the Ball Live?

 Double Bounce

 Once the ball has bounced twice on the same side of the court, the team on that side loses the point.
 The bounce does not have to be within the main court area — if the ball bounces a second time anywhere on that team’s side (including behind the baseline, off the wall), the point is over.
+See can the ball bounce twice? for a deeper look at the one-bounce rule.

 Summary